SeattleTestbed/docs/Operating/Clearinghouse/Installation.md

 ## Running start_clearinghouse_components.sh

-The Seattle Clearinghouse includes a scripts that automatically search for, contact, and set up newly installed Seattle nodes.
+The Seattle Clearinghouse includes a scripts that automatically search for, contact, and set up newly installed Seattle nodes, and also synchronize accesses to the Clearinghouse XML-RPC interface ("lock server").
 The relevant backend architecture is described [here](NodeStatesAndTransitions.md).
 If you have all the components of Seattle Clearinghouse (including Apache) configured, the script `/home/ch/deployment/clearinghouse/deploymentscripts/start_clearinghouse_components.sh` will start up all the individual components in the correct order, and also start Apache.

 **Note to developers: If you are modfifying the Clearinghouse code, you might want to start its individual components manually.
 See the [Developers' Notes](DevelopersNotes.md) for details.**